⏱ 9 min read 🔬 Mushroom guide

 What Is a King Trumpet Grow Kit

 A king trumpet grow kit is a pre-colonized hardwood-sawdust fruiting block inoculated with Pleurotus eryngii, the Mediterranean native of the oyster family.
-Unlike other oysters, king trumpet rarely fruits from the sides of a block - it wants a single opening on top, where 3 to 6 thick stems push up together to form what looks like a cluster of pale columns topped by small tan caps.
+Unlike other oysters, king trumpet rarely fruits from the sides of a block.
+It wants a single opening on top, where 3 to 6 thick stems push up together to form what looks like a cluster of pale columns topped by small tan caps.

 Culinary Appeal